 Market Sellers that do not believe their individual resources can meet the unit-specific parameter limits determined by PJM due to actual operating constraints, can request that PJM establish adjusted unit-specific parameter limits for those resources.
-The Market Seller may request adjusted unit-specific parameter limits by providing all the necessary data, information and documentation to PJM in order to justify and support the adjusted limits through the Unit Specific Parameter Adjustment Process PJM SharePoint website mailto:to by no later than the February 28 immediately preceding the first Delivery Year for which the adjusted unit-specific parameter limits are requested to commence.
+The Market Seller may request adjusted unit-specific parameter limits by providing all the necessary data, information and documentation to PJM in order to justify and support the adjusted limits to unitspecificpls@pjm.com by no later than the February 28 immediately preceding the first Delivery Year for which the adjusted unit-specific parameter limits are requested to commence.
 Technical information must be provided about the operational limits that support the requested adjustment.
 PJM shall notify the Market Seller if its request was approved or denied by no later than April 15.
 The effective date of approved adjustments shall be no earlier than June 1 of the first applicable Delivery Year.
 PJM will consult with the MMU and consider any input received in its determination of a resource's unit-specific parameter limits.